neumino/neumino.github.io/movies.md

-### Tour De Pharmacy
+### Zygote
-*Released on 2017-07-08, vote average 7.7*
+*Released on 2017-07-12, vote average 7*

-A mockumentary that chronicles the prevalence of doping in the world of professional cycling.
+Stranded in an Arctic mine, two survivors are forced to fight for their lives against a new kind of terror.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/pOTIqkD9fPA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Y-bDmNZilA8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>